Yash-Singh1/epack/ROADMAP.md

 - Provide the panel with the ExtensionPanel object to allow handler registration
 - Create an action to export the extension
 - Use some CodeMirror addons
-- Add in issue templates
-- Create a pull request template